sarpermelikertekin/semester-project-Articulated-Object-Pose-Estimation-with-Spot-and-HoloLens/README.md

 # Semester Project: Articulated Object Pose Estimation with Spot and HoloLens
-Semester Project with CVG Lab where we introduce a novel method for 3d pose estimation of quadruped robots using latest YOLOv8, a "Simple Yet Effective"2D-3D Mapping Network, a custom Transformer for pose detection (Poseformer), dataset generation pipeline to finetune the models in Unity Framework as well as data validators, MR UI for Hololens using MRTK2 and a communication pipeline to send and process the images as well as receive the processed answer to be displayed in MR environment.
+Semester Project with CVG Lab where we introduce a novel method for 3d pose estimation of quadruped robots using latest YOLOv8, a "Simple Yet Effective" 2D-3D Mapping Network, a custom Transformer for pose detection (Poseformer), dataset generation pipeline to finetune the models in Unity Framework as well as data validators, MR UI for Hololens using MRTK2 and a communication pipeline to send and process the images as well as receive the processed answer to be displayed in MR environment.

 ![image](https://github.com/sarpermelikertekin/semester-project-Articulated-Object-Pose-Estimation-with-Spot-and-HoloLens/assets/49168444/90496aff-5b4f-426d-a3be-7ec04833e7ec)

 ## Introduction and Repository Structure
 For each network we created a playground jupyter notebooks file to train and quickly test the models.
-To use them we have a directory called pipeline and in it we have pipeline.py to use the models in inference time.
+To use them in the pipeline with HoloLens we have a directory called pipeline and in it we have pipeline.py to use the models in inference time.

-Furthermore for MR UI and Dataset Generation we used Unity Framework and in MR UI we used MRTK2 for creating the UI for HoloLens
+Furthermore for MR UI and Dataset Generation we used Unity Framework and in MR UI we used MRTK2 for creating the UI for HoloLens.

 ## Installation and Required Libraries
 We used Unity version 2021.3.33f1 in this project but any other stable version would be suitable as well.
 One can use LTS version to make sure it will work properly.
 For MR UI please check it with MRTK2 to see if it is compatible.
 If not you might encounter build issues.

-In Python we created a new environment and installed following libraries
+In Python we created a new environment and installed following libraries:
 - PyTorch
 - Numpy
 - CV2